AdobeDocs/commerce-frontend-core/src/pages/guide/index.md

 # Frontend Developer Guide

-This document provides instructions for creating and installing custom [storefront](https://glossary.magento.com/storefront) themes for a Magento application.
-It describes Magento's content rendering process and explains the view layer of the system to the extent required to build a [theme](https://glossary.magento.com/theme) efficiently.
+This document provides instructions for creating and installing custom [storefront](https://glossary.magento.com/storefront) themes for a application.
+It describes content rendering process and explains the view layer of the system to the extent required to build a [theme](https://glossary.magento.com/theme) efficiently.
 The document also walks through everyday [frontend](https://glossary.magento.com/frontend) developer's tasks.

 Developing the view part of a custom [module](https://glossary.magento.com/module) and customizing the [Admin](https://glossary.magento.com/magento-admin) panel design is out of the scope of this guide.

-Frontend developers can use this guide to create custom themes to tailor the Magento storefront for a specific customer.
+Frontend developers can use this guide to create custom themes to tailor the storefront for a specific customer.

 You can apply these levels of customization to your site, where the levels require different development skills: